philipturner/differentiation/README.md

 # Differentiation

-A workaround for enabling differentiation in Swift until the standard library officially supports it.
-This only compiles with Swift release toolchains, and it may not reflect the most recent commits to the standard library.
+A workaround for enabling differentiation in Swift until the Standard Library officially supports it.
+This only compiles with Swift release toolchains, and may not reflect the most recent commits to [apple/swift](https://github.com/apple/swift/tree/main/stdlib/public/Differentiation).

 > Warning: Swift's implementation of differentiation is still experimental.
 Bug fixes implemented in development toolchains may take months to integrate into release toolchains.